fizban007/js-vis/README.md

     bower install

 This will download `three.js` and put it under `public/vendor` directory.
-If you don't have `bower`, it is a package manager similar to `npm`, but it manages client side packages instead.
+If you don't have `bower`, you can install it using `npm install -g bower`.
+It is a package manager similar to `npm`, but it manages client side packages instead.
 After installing everything, you should be able to start the server using

     node server.js